“The rainy days a man saves for usually seem to arrive during his vacation”

 –Unknown

 For most people, work and life is what happens in the interim periods between vacations.
-They work, usually between 48 and 50 weeks a year, to enjoy two to four weeks of vacations.
+They work, usually between 48 and 50 weeks a year, to enjoy two to four weeks of vacation.
 When one vacation is over, then the planning begins for the next one.

 I’m as guilty of this as anyone.
 We recently went to Breckenridge, Colorado for a week, and it had been the first break we’d taken in 9 months.
 Granted, some life issues got in the way of our best laid plans, and while we had taken some weekend vacations, we hadn’t taken any sustained time off.